-Employee entitlements to annual leave and long service leave are recognised when they accrue to employees.
+Employee entitlements to annual leave are recognised when they accrue to employees.
 A provision is made for the estimated liability for annual leave and long service leave as a result of services rendered by employees up to the end of the reporting period.